sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 ```

 #### Alternative way of visualising the quality control of the reads with [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
-An alternative way of visualising the quality of our sequence fastq data is fastqc.
+An alternative way of visualising the quality of our sequence fastq data is with fastqc.
 This tool will not
 perform any trimming or any other data processing.
 It will simply create a quality report in HTML format for the raw and the filtered reads.
 ```bash
 software/fastqc sample1_r1.fastq sample1_r2.fastq sample1_out.R1.fq.gz sample1_out.R2.fq.gz